-EstNbr EstName NR# HIMP Date Task Regs Description M244 Tyson Fresh Meats, inc. HKG50 180101 28N-1 No 01/28/201 4 04C02 313.2 At approximately 1823 hours on 1-28-2014 after checking the non-ambulatory/slow pigs near the scale and round tub, I observed a live non-ambulatory hog in the round tub right before the double irons.
+EstNbr EstName NR# НІМР Date Task Regs Description M244 Tyson Fresh Meats, inc. HKG50 180101 28N-1 No 01/28/201 04C02 313.2 At approximately 1823 hours on 1-28-2014 after checking the non-ambulatory/slow pigs near the scale and round tub, I observed a live non-ambulatory hog in the round tub right before the double irons.
 The round tub operator yelled to another employee to open the gate to the round tub to remove the down non-ambulatory hog, and then the Tyson Fresh Meats employee (est#244 Storm Lake, Iowa) used the hydraulic control to operate the hydraulic gate and push the downer hog across the cement floor approximately 5-6 feet to where the opening in the round tub is located.
 After removal from the round tub, the nonambulatory down hog was observed to be limping afterwards in its hind leg and immediately laid down outside the round tub.
-At this point I immediately went to the end of the double irons where the stunners are located and signaled them to stop any further stunning and notified (b) (6) who was shackling the stunned hogs to contact (b) (6) I then informed (b) (6) I then informed (b) (6) I then informed (b) (6) and (b) (6) I then informed (b) (6) I then informed (b) (6) and (b) (6) I then informed (b) (6) I then informed (b) (6) At this point I management ensured all yards employees were retrained on humane handling and the plant management submitted written corrective and preventative measures before releasing the round tub stunning area.
-At approximately 1918 production was allowed to resume. (b) (6) acknowledged all yards employees were re-trained on animal handling procedures.
-9CFR 313.2(d)(2) The dragging of disabled animals and other animals unable to move, while conscious, is prohibited.
-Stunned animals may, however, be dragged.
+At this point I immediately went to the end of the double irons where the stunners are located and signaled them to stop any further stunning and notified (b) (6) who was shackling the stunned hogs to contact (b) (6) I then informed (b) (6) and (b) (6) I then informed (b) (6) and (b) (6) and (c) (6) and (d) (d) and (d) (e) and (e) (e) and (e) (f) and (f) (f) and

-12:23 Friday, August 12, 2016 101 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 101
+12:23 Friday, August 12, 2016 101 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description M244 Tyson Fresh Meats, inc. HKG09 180543 19N-1 No 05/19/201 5 04C02 313.2 At approximately 1605 May19th 2015 at Tyson Fresh Meats, Inc. the following inhumane handling of a non-ambulatory live hog was observed: a newer Tyson employee (b) (6) (est#244 Storm Lake, Iowa) was observed closing the grapple fork of the skid loader onto the snout and mouth of a live non-ambulatory hog (weighing approximately 300 pounds).
+EstNbr EstName NR# НІМР Date Task Regs Description M244 Tyson Fresh Meats, inc. HKG09 180543 19N-1 No 05/19/201 04C02 313.2 At approximately 1605 May19th 2015 at Tyson Fresh Meats, Inc. the following inhumane handling of a non-ambulatory live hog was observed: a newer Tyson employee (b) (6) (est#244 Storm Lake, Iowa) was observed closing the grapple fork of the skid loader onto the snout and mouth of a live non-ambulatory hog (weighing approximately 300 pounds).
 The live hog squealed with pain and discomfort due to having its head hydraulically squeezed between the skid loader bucket and the grapple fork.
 Another Tyson employee (b) (6) signaled the Tyson's skid-loader operator of the problem.
 I immediately applied regulatory control to the skid-loader and informed the (b) (6) that the skid-loader with grapple fork was rejected for use with the live animals.
 I placed U.S.D.A. reject tag B41148573 on the skid-loader with grapple fork.
 A U.S.D.A. reject tag B41148574 on the stunning chute as the cause of the inhumane handling was caused by a Tyson employee improperly operating equipment causing pain and discomfort to the non-ambulatory market hog by squeezing its head between the grapple fork and skid-loader bucket.
 After a verbal and written response from Tyson (b) (6) was received; the stunning chute was released for use with operations allowed to resume.
 The skid loader with hydraulic grapple fork was released for handling dead hogs.

-12:23 Friday, August 12, 2016 102 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 102
+12:23 Friday, August 12, 2016 102 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs